AlanChang61/Snippt/README.md

 * Karina Nguyen

 ## Inspiration
-Making something takes confidence, and nothing builds confidence like concrete evidence that we're headed in the right direction.
-But evidence is hard to come by in the world of new technologies and tools.
-We started with a question like: “How might technologies change the ways programming communities share their code?” and include a suggested prototype like: “Build a product that will allow developers to quickly share their code snippets.”
-This level of specificity felt stifling at first—but it helped us get moving fast toward a prototype.
+It's late at night and messages from your desperate classmate start flooding in on facebook before a deadline.

+"Yo, how do you initialize a DDRx port?", "Heyy, can you show me how you made the move constructor in C++, "I'll buy you boba if you show me how to...", so on so forth.

+Since you inevitably know you'll be in their shoes one day, you open up your projects and copy and paste relevant snippets and send them through messenger.
+This process of code snippet sharing is outdated and inefficient.
+We wanted to create a simple, yet powerful application that allows developers to share and save small code snippets.

 ## Our Solution
-After 36 grueling hours, we designed Snippt, a mobile application that streamlines the processes of sending and sharing code with others.
+After 36 hours, we designed Snippt, a mobile application that streamlines the processes of sending and sharing code with others.
 Using optical character recognition and a proprietary formatting algorithm, users can quickly capture code they want to save or share without going through applications that are not designed for code sharing.

 ## How we built it
 We built Snippt with: